The 34 Best Vegetarian Foods for Protein, Ranked. #1 Has 25% More Protein Than Chicken.

 Protein: 13.7g per 100g, only 2.0g per 100 calories at 673 calories per 100g.
 Plus 147% copper and 62% vitamin E in a 100g serving.

-Toast them in a dry pan for 3 minutes (watch closely, they burn fast).
-Blend into a classic basil pesto with parmesan and garlic.
-Or sprinkle whole onto a stone fruit salad with arugula and burrata.
+Toast them in a dry pan for 3 minutes (watch closely, they burn fast), then blend into a classic basil pesto with parmesan and garlic.

 Expensive.
 Worth it on the right dish, overkill on the wrong one.